MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/archive-or-delete-a-team.md

     Connect-AzureAD
     ```
     When you're prompted, sign in using your admin account and password.
 2. Run the following to display a list of all soft-deleted Microsoft 365 groups that are still within the 30-day retention period.
-Use the **-All $True** parameter if you have a lot of groups.
+Use the **-All $True** parameter if you have many groups.
     ```PowerShell
     Get-AzureADMSDeletedGroup
     ```